-The Power Saving mode feature reduces power consumption automatically when the RJ-45 port link is down or the connected devices are turned off.
-Less power will be consumed also when a short cable is used (less than 20 meters).
+The Power Saving mode feature reduces power consumption automatically when the RJ-45 port is link down or the connected devices are turned off.
+Less power will be consumed also when the short cable is used (less than 20 meters).

-By reducing power consumption less heat is produced resulting in extended product life and lower operating costs.
-By default, Cable Length Detection and Link Status Detection are enabled.
-Select either Enabled or Disabled.
-If you select Enabled, make any changes to the settings below and click Apply.
+By reducing power consumption, less heat is produced, resulting in extended product life and lower operating costs.
+By default, the Cable Length Detection and Link Status Detection are enabled.
+Click Apply to make the change effective.

-Figure 4.42 - System > Power Saving
+Figure 5.40 - System > Power Saving